peter-les/plasma-data-analysis-python_1/README.md

 ## Dataset

-This repository contains a trimmed version of the original recording (approximately first 30 seconds only) due to file size limitations.
+This repository contains a trimmed version of the original recording (approximately 30 seconds only) due to file size limitations.

 The full dataset used in the original MATLAB analysis is not included.